adeschen/nucleoSimShiny/inst/shiny/www/nucleosomesSeeGraph.md

-The synthetic nucleosome map is available in the Graph panel.
+The synthetic nucleosome map is available in the <span style="color:red">Graph</span> panel.